trek region

 Options to Reach Srinagar:

-2. If you are planning to fly to Srinagar which is well connected to all major airports in India, you can reach Nishant Garden by 45 to 60 minutes via taxi from airport.
+2. If you are planning to fly to Srinagar which is well connected to all major airports in India, you can reach Nishant Garden in 45 to 60 minutes via taxi from the airport (approx 20 Km).

 3. If you’re coming by train, there are two railway stations.